-Jane Austen is one of the most famous authors in the western cannon (possibly helped along by a certain well-known Colin-Firth-diving-into-a-pond scene in the BBC Pride and Prejudice television serial adaptation).
+Jane Austen (1775-1817) is one of the most famous authors in the western canon (possibly helped along by a certain well-known Colin-Firth-diving-into-a-pond scene in the BBC Pride and Prejudice television serial adaptation).
 And our fascination isn't just with her works: it's with the woman herself.
 There are countless biographies, a museum, websites, and films: Miss Austen Regrets, Becoming Jane, and, I would argue, the 1999 Mansfield Park adaptation, wherein Fanny Price has more in common with her spirited author than with the rather prudish and timid heroine of the novel.

 Childhood & Education

 Jane Austen was born into a family of lower gentry in Hampshire, where her father was Rector of Steventon.
 16 December 1775.
 She had seven siblings: six brothers (five older, one younger), and an older sister, Cassandra.
 Cassandra and Jane had a relationship not unlike her sister characters Jane and Elizabeth or Elinor and Marianne: that of both best friends and confidantes.
 In 1801 her father retired and they moved to Bath.